SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

 Wallet Instance Lifecycle
 -----------------------------

-The ability of the Wallet Instance to obtain a Wallet Attestation is bound to its current state.
+The ability of the Wallet Instance to obtain a Wallet Assertion is bound to its current state.
-The Wallet Instance assesses its current state based on the Credentials stored locally and the Wallet Attestation issued by the Wallet Provider.
+The Wallet Instance assesses its current state based on the Credentials stored locally and the Wallet Assertion issued by the Wallet Provider.

 The lifecycle of a Wallet Instance encompasses all the potential states it can configure, along with the transitions from one state to another.
 This lifecycle is depicted in the diagram below: